Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Induced radial field and inviscid MHD boundary layers

 Within the \textit{huBL} framework, the $\theta$-dependence of $B_{0r}$, and hence of $\Lambda_l$ and $\lambda$, is neglected in the $\theta$-derivatives of (\ref{eq:consmass}) and (\ref{eq:brevBr}).
 Using the basic flow (\ref{syst:Lamb}), one obtains

 with $\mathfrak{c}=\cos \theta$ for the polar mode and $\mathfrak{c}=\sin \theta$ for the equatorial modes.

-Figure \ref{fig:xRadialVelocityBoundaryLayerWave} compares the numerical radial velocity perturbation, $\Delta V_r=V_r\epsilon^{-1}-\Real(U_{1r}\exp{(\mathrm{i}(\omega t+m\phi))})$ (orange dotted), with the higher-order MHD inviscid solution $\mathfrak{u}_r$ (dark red dashed).
-While the model captures the behaviour near solid boundaries, it is less accurate in the bulk: the wavelength is reasonably reproduced but the amplitude is not.
-The radial field is also much weaker than the tangential components, underscoring the role of terms negligible in the latter.
-Including viscosity, as shown later, improves agreement between numerical and analytical results.
+Figure~\ref{fig:xRadialVelocityBoundaryLayerWave} compares the numerical radial velocity perturbation, $\Delta V_r=V_r\epsilon^{-1}-\Real(U_{1r}\exp{(\mathrm{i}(\omega t+m\phi))})$ (orange-dotted), with the higher-order MHD inviscid solution $\mathfrak{u}_r$ (dark-red dashed).
+The asymptotic solution captures the spatial structure of the perturbation, reproducing both the boundary-layer behaviour and the bulk wavelength, but it underestimates the wave amplitude.
+This limitation is consistent with the comparatively weak radial velocity, which is more sensitive than the tangential components to higher-order effects neglected in the present approximation.
+As shown below, the inclusion of viscosity significantly improves the agreement between analytical predictions and \textsc{dns}.

-Through the boundary conditions, the radial boundary-layer fluxes (\ref{eq:vrBrfrK}) drive bulk fields $( \boldsymbol{\mathcal{U}}, \boldsymbol{\mathcal{B}})$, whose Ohmic dissipation is subsequently evaluated using power arguments (\S \ref{sec:RelDisMKL}).
-Explicit expression of $(\boldsymbol{\mathcal{U}},\mathcal{P})$ and $(\boldsymbol{\mathcal{U}}^{(o)},\mathcal{P}^{(o)}))$ can also be obtained in the limit of weak Lorentz forces.
-By searching for irrotational flows of velocity potentials $(\varPsi,\varPsi^{(o)}$, with
+Through the boundary conditions, the radial boundary-layer fluxes (\ref{eq:vrBrfrK}) drive bulk fields $( \boldsymbol{\mathcal{U}}, \boldsymbol{\mathcal{B}})$, whose Ohmic dissipation is subsequently evaluated using power arguments (\S\ref{sec:RelDisMKL}).
+Explicit expression of $(\boldsymbol{\mathcal{U}},\mathcal{P})$ and $(\boldsymbol{\mathcal{U}}^{(o)},\mathcal{P}^{(o)})$ can also be obtained in the limit of weak Lorentz forces.
+By searching for irrotational flows of velocity potentials $(\varPsi,\varPsi^{(o)})$, with